SSAFA Volunteer Knowledgebase

 • System software, client applications and associated licences

-• All web software (software as a service or platforms as service)
+• All web based software or platforms (software as a service or platforms as service) with Menti or Canva being two simple examples.

-• Any other IT peripheral costing £50 or more
+• Any other physical IT peripheral costing £50 or more

 Web based stuff can appear complex.
-In short, if it requires a username and password to access, it is in scope even if it is only used by one directorate in isolation.
+In short, if it requires a username and password to access, it is in scope even if it is only used by one person or department in isolation.

 General principles